British Rail Class 140: Background

-By the beginning of the 1980s, British Rail (BR) operated a large fleet of first generation DMUs, which had been constructed in prior decades to various designs.
-While formulating its long-term strategy for this sector of its operations, British Rail planners recognised that there would be considerable costs incurred by undertaking refurbishment programmes necessary for the continued use of these aging multiple units, particularly due to the necessity of handling and removing hazardous materials such as asbestos.
+By the beginning of the 1980s, BR operated a large fleet of first generation DMUs, which had been constructed in prior decades to various designs.
+While formulating its long-term strategy for this sector of its operations, BR planners recognised that there would be considerable costs incurred by undertaking refurbishment programmes necessary for the continued use of these aging multiple units, particularly due to the necessity of handling and removing hazardous materials, such as asbestos.
 In light of the high costs involved in retention, planners examined the prospects for the development and introduction of a new generation of DMUs to succeed the first generation.

 In the concept stage, two separate approaches were devised, one involving a so-called railbus that prioritised the minimisation of both initial (procurement) and ongoing (maintenance and operational) costs, while the second was a more substantial DMU that could deliver superior performance than the existing fleet, particularly when it came to long-distance services.
-While the more ambitious latter requirement would ultimately lead to the development of the British Rail Class 151 and the wider Sprinter family of DMUs, BR officials recognised that a cheaper unit was desirable for service on the smaller branch lines that would not be unduly impacted by lower performance specs or a high density configuration.
+While the more ambitious latter requirement would ultimately lead to the development of the Class 151 and the wider Sprinter group of DMUs, BR officials recognised that a cheaper unit was desirable for service on the smaller branch lines that would not be unduly impacted by lower performance specs or a high density configuration.
 As such, work to progress both approaches was undertaken by BR's research department during the early 1980s.

 One early railbus concept, designated R3, featured a design where the body was flexibly mounted on a structural underframe which provided all of the strength required, leaving no longitudinal load-bearing role for the body.
 Being built as an initial prototype, it was determined that while this design was workable and had delivered some positive attributes, such as a favourable level of isolation to both noise and vibration, it also incurred a considerably high weight cost.
 Furthermore, it became apparent that the relatively deep underframe restricted maintenance access to the engine and transmission.
 Hoping to improve on the implementation, planners continued to experiment with the railbus.

 In parallel with the R3 prototype, it was decided to construct a single two-car unit, designated as the Class 140, as an alternative testbed.
 Construction of this unit took place between 1979 and 1981.